zhuyu-cs/MeanFlow/README.md

-# MeanFlow: Unofficial Implementation
+# MeanFlow: Pytorch Implementation

-This repository contains an unofficial, minimalist implementation of MeanFlow, a single-step flow matching model for image generation.
+This repository contains an minimalist pytorch implementation of MeanFlow, a single-step flow matching model for image generation.

 ## Overview
 MeanFlow introduces a principled framework for one-step generative modeling by introducing the average velocity in Flow Matching methods.